santisbon/reference/src/rpi.md

 * A user with ssh key authentication (and password authentication disabled)
 * Upgraded packages
 * Additional packages installed
-* Kubernetes (MicroK8s) installed with some addons enabled
 * Wi-Fi configuration
 * Boot parameters modified to support Kubernetes
+* Kubernetes (MicroK8s) installed with some addons including one for cluster-ready replicated storage based on OpenEBS

 If you don't have an ssh key, [generate one](https://www.ssh.com/academy/ssh/keygen) with `ssh-keygen -t ed25519`.